 Close to a bus station and supporting some gorgeous views from the lodge windows, Cabinas Vista al Golfo hostel also has a free breakfast.
 Yum.

-Another ILP group stayed at the Sloth Backpacker hostel which has a fantastic breakfast, and a pretty central location.
+Another ILP group or two have stayed at the Sloth Backpacker hostel which has a fantastic breakfast, and a pretty central location.

 Tips For Travelers

 Pack a waterproof jacket — even if it’s no the rainy season, it rains a lot in this part of the the country.
 A waterproof backpack or dry bag is also a good idea.